-At floor joist level, in addition to the movements outlined above, horizontal control joints are required to accommodate the movement resulting from timber joist shrinkage and deflection.
+At floor joist level, horizontal control joints are required to accommodate the movement resulting from timber joist shrinkage and deflection.
 Horizontal control joints must be provided at all floor joists and wall frame to truss connections.
-Elsewhere horizontal control joints are required at a maximum spacing of 5400mm where the studs are running continuous to full height.
+For the high stud walls the horizontal control joints are required at a maximum spacing of 5400mm where the studs are running continuous to full height.